It Takes a Lot of Chutzpah to Write a Blog Post About Yiddish

 • Schvitz: To sweat, usually because it’s too hot and humid.
 I schvitz in the summers in Florida.

-• Shiksa and shaygetz: These Yiddish terms for non-Jewish women and men, respectively, are frequently used as put-downs.
+• Shiksa and shaygetz: These Yiddish terms for non-Jewish women and men, respectively, are supposed to be put-downs but used pretty innocuously these days.

 • Spiel: A long story.
 I like it when people get to the point without giving a whole spiel.